-Position: Logistics Coordinator
+Position: Student Development Coordinator

 Will joined the Bonner Center family in August 2013.
 Having grown up in the Jefferson County and the Carson-Newman communities, Will is excited to return to his home region once again.
 He received his college degree in Religious Studies with minors in Political Science and Nonviolence Studies from Elon University.
 Before joining the Bonner Center, Will worked two years as an intern with the Kernodle Center for Service Learning and Community Engagement at Elon University, where he oversaw leadership development and outreach efforts for the center.
 Will’s service interest areas include faith-based activism, community-based education initiatives, grass-root public policy, and environmental justice issues.